Room planning & preparation

 Specialist underlay has a low tog rating and is designed to allow air to circulate and let the heat through the floor for toasty toes.

 If you’re unsure, why not speak with one of our Carpetright flooring experts?
 You can book a free no obligation home consultation online today by clicking here.

 A little help on measuring up

-- For simple rooms that are square or rectangle, multiply the width by the length, an example of this would be a room that is 3m x 5m would require 15m² of flooring.
+- For simple rooms that are square or rectangle, multiply the width by the length.
+For example, a room that’s 3m x 5m would require 15m² of flooring.

-- You must ensure you add an additional 50-100mm to each edge.
+- Add an additional 50-100mm to each edge to allow for wastage.

 - Remember to measure to the back of any doorframes or trims.

-For more helpful advice on measuring a room accurately, visit our fitting guides.
+For more helpful advice on measuring a room accurately, check out our fitting guides.

-Should you see signs of damp on either your flooring or sub flooring it is important to treat this prior to having your new flooring laid.
-Preventative measures should be taken to ensure it does not return.
+If you see signs of damp on either your flooring or sub flooring it is important to treat this before having your new flooring laid.
+Then take preventative measures to make sure it doesn’t come back.